pythongosssss/ComfyUI-Custom-Scripts/README.md

 - 🚨 The ComfyUI Lora Loader no longer has subfolders, due to compatibility issues you need to use my Lora Loader if you want subfolers, these can be enabled/disabled on the node via a setting (🐍 Enable submenu in custom nodes)
 ### New
 - ✨ Add custom Checkpoint Loader supporting images & subfolders
+- ✨ Add Play Sound node for notifying when a prompt is finished
 ### Minor
 - ✨ Quick Nodes supports new LoRA loader ("Add 🐍 LoRA")
 - ♻️ Disable link render mode if ComfyUI has native support